Farama-Foundation/Arcade-Learning-Environment/README.md

 If you use the CALE (Continuous ALE), we ask you that you also cite the following:

 *Jesse Farebrother and Pablo Samuel Castro.
-Cale:  Continuous arcade learning environment.Ad-vances in Neural Information Processing Systems, 2024.*
+Cale:  Continuous arcade learning environment.
+Advances in Neural Information Processing Systems, 2024.*

 In BibTex format: